 PHOTOSHOP TRICKS #1 – Working with Layers

 Learn a few quick tasks in Photoshop.
-There are tutorial hand-outs for each of these tasks.
+There are tutorial videos for each of these tasks.

 – Convert an image into greyscale (Image/Mode/Greyscale)